 Type of Sarcoma: Synovial Sarcoma

 Kevin was uncertain as to when the cancer originally appeared as he had experienced cramping in his right thigh for many years.
 In 2000 Kevin experienced an excruciatingly painful leg injury at work.
 The muscle in his right thigh blew up, became purple and was very painful sending him to the hospital for blood clots and treatment.
 Within about six months, doctors found what they thought was a calcium deposit on his right side.
-He visited four different doctors and a physical therapist, yet the lump continued to grow.
-He was finally referred to the Mayo Clinic.
+He visited four different doctors, visited physical therapist yet the lump continued to grow until he was finally referred to the Mayo Clinic in 2002.

-After more tests at Mayo Clinic Kevin was told that he needed to see an oncologist.
-The oncologist ordered additional tests but thought there was a 90% chance that he had some type of sarcoma.
+After more tests he was told that he needed to see an oncologist.
+At his second Mayo visit, the oncologist ordered additional tests but thought there was a 90% chance that he had some type of sarcoma.
 Given the distance, Kevin opted to have a biopsy closer to home at the University of Minnesota.
-A diagnosis of Synovial Sarcoma was confirmed.
+The biopsy confirmed a diagnosis of synovial sarcoma.